thorn0/sffjs/readme.md

 * Number format
     * Number format specifier `c` ignores specified precision
+    * Number format specifier `G` formats the number according to how a double is formatted in .NET.
+Other numeric data type are formatted differently in .NET.

 Other types don't have a format implementation, and are thus serialized to a string by the `__Format` function or the Javascript runtime using the `toString` function.